Kyle Massey

-Kyle Orlando Massey (born August 28, 1991), also known mononymously as Massey, is an American actor and rapper.
+Kyle Orlando Massey (born August 28, 1991), also known mononymously as Massey, is an American former actor and rapper.
 He starred in the Disney Channel sitcoms That's So Raven and its spin-off Cory in the House, in which he played Cory Baxter.
 In 2005, Massey starred in the Disney Channel Original Movie Life Is Ruff.
 He has released several rap songs for Walt Disney Records and Hollywood Records.
 He also provided the voice of Milo in the Disney animated series Fish Hooks and was the runner-up on the 11th season of ABC's Dancing with the Stars.

 Career

 Acting

 Massey played Cory Baxter, the younger brother to Raven-Symoné’s character Raven, in the Disney Channel show That's So Raven for four seasons, and then headlined its 2007 spinoff Cory in the House.
 Massey also starred in the 2005 Disney Channel Original Movie Life Is Ruff.
 He later voiced the character of a fish named Milo on the Disney Channel series Fish Hooks.
 Additionally, Massey played PJ Watson in three episodes of the PBS children's educational series The Electric Company.